Functional varying-coefficient model under heteroskedasticity with application to DTI data: Multi-step estimation procedure

 \subsection{Step-III: Final estimates}

 Finally, we demonstrate our proposed estimator based on local-linear GMM where the proposed mean-zero function can be projected onto eigen-function and then combined by the weighted eigen-values.
-Then, for any positive $\alpha$, the objective function is given by
+For any positive $\alpha$, the objective function is given by \begingroup \allowdisplaybreaks

-By minimizing the above objective function, we obtain
+\endgroup By minimizing the above objective function, we obtain \begingroup \allowdisplaybreaks

-where $\sX_{k}(s_{0}) = ({nr})^{-1}\sum_{i=1}^{n}\sum_{j=1}^{r}K_{h}(s_{j}-s_{0})\widehat{\bphi}_{k}(s_{0})^{\tp}\bQ_{ij}(s_{0})\bW_{ij}(s_{0})$ and $\sY_{k}(s_{0}) = ({nr})^{-1}\sum_{i=1}^{n}\sum_{j=1}^{r}K_{h}(s_{j}-s_{0})\widehat{\bphi}_{k}(s_{0})^{\tp}\bQ_{ij}(s_{0})Y_{ij}$.
+\endgroup where $\sX_{k}(s_{0}) = ({nr})^{-1}\sum\limits_{i=1}^{n}\sum\limits_{j=1}^{r}K_{h}(s_{j}-s_{0})\bW_{ij}(s_{0})\bQ_{ij}(s_{0})^{\tp}\widehat{\bphi}_{k}(s_{0})$ and $\sY_{k}(s_{0}) = ({nr})^{-1}\sum\limits_{i=1}^{n}\sum\limits_{j=1}^{r}K_{h}(s_{j}-s_{0})\bQ_{ij}(s_{0})^{\tp}\widehat{\bphi}_{k}(s_{0})Y_{ij}$.
 Therefore, the final estimate of the coherent function is $\widehat{\bbeta}(s_{0}) = [(1, 0)\otimes\bI_{p}]\widehat{\bgamma}(s_{0})$ where

-The algorithm \ref{Chapter3-gmm-Algo:estimation} summarizes the proposed method.
+The Algorithm \ref{Chapter3-gmm-Algo:estimation} in the supplementary material summarizes the proposed method.
 For demonstration purposes, we choose the tuning parameters using cross-validation as discussed in the algorithm.
 In the proposed algorithm, $\alpha$ controls the number of eigen-values, and can be chosen so that condition \ref{Chapter3-gmm-Cond:eigen} defined in Section \ref{Chapter3-gmm-Section:theory} is valid.
-Moreover, a continuity condition for lining-up is required for theoretical justification, by empirical studies, in the present of discontinuity in $\phi_{e}$, the end results are still adequate to use in practice.
+Furthermore, it is essential to establish a continuity criterion for alignment to provide theoretical validation.
+Even when there is a lack of continuity in $\phi_{e}$, empirical studies suggest that the final outcomes remain suitable for practical application.
+We also discuss the extension of the proposed method to the multivariate domain with $s\in [0,1]^d$ in Section \ref{sec:extension} of the supplementary material.